 To experience the joy (as well as pain) of scientific inquiry and to train your writing skills, you are required to submit a research essay.
-You will be required to provide a preliminary presentation of your essay at the end of the semester.
+The course homepage lists the requirements of the essay and offers some pointers.

 GRADING

 There will be a final exam.
 No makeup exams will be given.
 The weights determining the course grade are as follows.